 I have a photo featured on Mental Floss.

 My husband and I suffered from secondary infertility and tried to get pregnant for a few years with no luck.
 In 2013 I finally got pregnant again.
-It was completely unexpected and wonderful, yet a very challenging time as my husband was recently laid off and out of work for nearly a year.
+It was completely unexpected and wonderful.
 I was due in April 2014, two days before my daughter’s fifth birthday.

-This blog isn’t a pity party and regularly I kick life’s ass up and down the block.
+This blog isn’t a pity party and regularly I kick life’s ass up and down the block, but I blog about it to share my story and spread awareness for the struggles of those living with debilitating chronic illness.
 If you are going through something similar know that you aren’t alone.
-I am an email away.
+I am an email away if you have questions.

-I help support my family through portrait photography, selling photographs to Getty, and by offering photography and vintage in the Little Big Shop on Etsy.
-I also just started an affiliate shop on Amazon to help pay the bills.
-I began selling ad space on Little Big in 2012.
+When my health allows, I help support my family through portrait photography.
+I am lucky enough to sell photographs to Getty, and have surprised myself on more than one occasion by coming across articles featuring my work.
+I also sell thrifted finds in the Little Big Shop on etsy from time to time.
+I sell a variety of products with my photography and art prints on Society6.
+I also have a small affiliate shop on Amazon to help pay the bills.
+I selling ad space on Little Big and have a variety of ways to promote your small business, shop, or blog besides standard sidebar ads.
 Contact me for more information.
 I’d love to have you.

 - I share photos daily on Instagram.